 Halifax Homicide Case Added to Rewards Program

-Government is offering a reward of up to $150,000 for information leading to the arrest and conviction of the person or people responsible for the homicide of 45-year-old Jason Andrew Smith.
+The government is offering a reward of up to $150,000 for information leading to the arrest and conviction of the person or people responsible for the homicide of 26-year-old Brandon Reginald Polegato last year.

-Investigators with the Integrated Criminal Investigation Division believe Mr. Smith met with foul play and there are people who have information not yet offered to police that could result in arrests and possible charges.
+Investigators believe there are people who may have information that could result in arrests and possible charges in relation to the death.

-“I urge anyone with information to come forward,” said Mark Furey, Attorney General and Minister of Justice.
-“I hope the addition of this case to the rewards program will help Mr. Smith’s loved ones and the community find closure.”
+“I urge anyone with information to come forward,” said Brad Johns, Attorney General and Minister of Justice.
+“I hope the addition of this case to the rewards program will assist investigators to identify those responsible.”

-Anyone with information on this crime should call the Rewards for Major Unsolved Crimes Program at 1-888-710-9090.
-Those who come forward with information must provide their name and contact information and may be called to testify in court.
+Anyone with information on this crime is asked to call the Rewards for Major Unsolved Crimes Program at 1-888-710-9090.
+People who come forward with information must provide their name and contact information and may be called to testify in court.
 All calls will be recorded.

-- established in 2006, the Rewards for Major Unsolved Crimes Program is an additional tool to help police gather information on unsolved crimes
+- the Rewards for Major Unsolved Crimes Program is an additional tool to help police gather information on unsolved crimes

-- the reward is payable in Canadian funds and will be allocated as deemed just by the Minister of Justice for the Province of Nova Scotia
+- the reward is payable in Canadian funds and will be allocated as deemed just by the provincial Minister of Justice

 - employees of law enforcement and correctional agencies are not eligible to collect this reward